charnekin/api/README.md

       5. parse and customize your new_module.html as you want ;)
       6. add your js magic code in your new_module.js

   --- Add new third library

       1. do new folder in /js/libs/ and copy whatever.js
       2. add library in /js/main.js (remember especify dependencies in shim: if have someone)

   --- Set default language

       1. set language id desired in /js/components/proyect_config.js --> default_language var

   --- Do not show MainMenu

       1. set main_menu to false in /js/components/proyect_config.js

   --- Set another init module

       1. set desired module id in /js/components/proyect_config.js --> startModule var

   --- Add another language

       1. clone json language entry in /js/components/proyect_literals
       2. add new language in each "languages":  array
       3. add a button with id language value in /js/components/modules/main_menu.html

   --- Add/Customize main menu

       1. html changes: /js/components/modules/main_menu.html
       2. functionality changes: /js/components/api/menu.js

-(soon configurable enviroment url too)